Do you use public transportation? Yes? Great.

 Take advantage of the warm weather — ride your bike or enjoy a leisurely walk to work.

 3. Take the train for longer trips

 Trains and the light rail generally travel on paths that are quicker than sitting alone in your car, which can cut down on your travel time.

 4. Take the city bus or the UM shuttle

 Ride the bus!
-Baltimore City has it’s regular bus system, plus a free option, the Charm City Circulator, which will get you to where you need to be, while reducing carbon emissions.
-You can also take advantage of UMB’s free shuttles for all UMB & UMMC faculty, staff, and students – .
+Baltimore has its regular bus system, plus a free option, the Charm City Circulator, which will get you to where you need to be while reducing carbon emissions.
+You also can take advantage of UMB’s free shuttles for all UMB and UMMC faculty, staff, and students, .